Cabernet blanc

-Cabernet blanc is a white German and Swiss wine grape variety that is a crossing of the French wine grape Cabernet Sauvignon and Regent.
+Cabernet blanc is a white German and Swiss wine grape variety that is a crossing of the French wine grape Cabernet Sauvignon and the hybrid grape Regent.
 The grape was bred by Swiss grape breeder Valentin Blattner in 1991.
 Cabernet blanc has strong resistance to most grape disease including botrytis bunch rot, downy and powdery mildew and tends to produce loose clusters of small, thick-skinned grape berries which can hang on the vine late into the harvest season to produce dessert wines.
 Today the grape is found primarily in the Palatinate wine region of Germany with some experimental plantings in Spain and the Netherlands.
 In France, in the Languedoc, Domaine La Colombette is heavily investing in PIWI grapes.
 Amongst others the Cabernet Blanc in their cuvée "Au Creux du Nid", is gaining wide acclaim.

 The grape is currently not being used for commercial wine production in the United States with American wines labeled as Cabernet blanc or White Cabernet instead being sweet pink-colored blush wines made from early pressing of Cabernet Sauvignon grapes similar to how White Zinfandel is produced from the red Zinfandel grape.

 Pedigree

 Cabernet blanc is a hybrid crossing of the Vitis vinifera wine grape Cabernet Sauvignon and Regent.
-For a while the second parent was descripted as unknown disease-resistant variety.
+For a while the second parent was described as unknown disease-resistant variety.
 Masters of Wine Jancis Robinson, Julia Harding and Swiss geneticist José Vouillamoz speculate that the identity of Resistenzpartner may be a complex hybrid that is a crossing of Silvaner with another grape that itself is a complex crossing with a Riesling x unknown Vitis vinifera and JS 12417 x Chancellor parentage.
 This hypothesis is supported by fact, that Cabernet blanc contain resistance markers Rpv3 and Ren3.
 Regent, up to now the most successful resistant variety in Germany and also having Rpv3 and Ren3, was then identified and confirmed by 25 analysed loci as the missing link.